 Demand responsive pricing

-The Mission Bay area is one of the SFMTA’s eight SFpark pilot areas.
+The Mission Bay area is one of the SFMTA’s eight SFpark areas.
 Rates are adjusted based on demand around every six weeks to find the lowest rate that provides one or two open spaces per block.
 Rate adjustments take into account the high parking demand on event days versus non-event days.

 Because the majority of baseball games and other events at AT&T Park take place at night, after the current 6:00pm end-time for SFMTA meters, special event rates cannot effectively manage demand unless they apply later in the evening.
-The SFMTA chose to meter on event and non-event evenings in the Mission Bay area for consistency, ease of implementation, and to address increases in parking demand as the Mission Bay area rapidly grows.
+The SFMTA meters on event and non-event evenings in the Mission Bay area for consistency, ease of implementation, and to address increases in parking demand as the Mission Bay area rapidly grows.

 Avoiding parking tickets